jaredly/j2/Roadmap.md

 What parts of the code have gotten ungainly?
 - [ ] updating fixtures when hashing changes (due to a modification of types) is super annoying.
-	- I want a cli function that is "update all fixtures that are the same modulo the aliases mapping"
+	- I want a cli function that is "update all fixtures that are the same modulo the aliases mapping" = [ ] oh wait I really need sync to also sync the ToXYs as well
 - [ ] fixture overview doesn't highlight failing fixtures
 - [x] test coverage is pretty good though, that's nice.
-- [ ] I've been pretty fast & loose with FullContext.
+- [x] I've been pretty fast & loose with FullContext.
 It would be good to rein that in.
 	Like, have `typeMatches` only take a subset, you know.